Last updated: August 22, 2022

 2. West Head Beach

-This first section of the circuit walk, to West Head Beach, is relatively easy.
-It is still a real bushwalk though, so make sure you wear decent shoes and bring water with you.
+The first section of the circuit walk, leading to West Head Beach, is relatively easy.

 3. Resolute Beach

-Resolute Beach is a 60 m long sandy beach, free of rocks and mostly calm water, perfect for a swim.
-The views of Pittwater and the Barrenjoey Headland are pretty amazing too.
+Resolute Beach is a 60-metre stretch of pristine sand, free of rocks, with mostly calm waters.
+The views of Pittwater and the Barrenjoey Headland are stunning as well.

-From Resolute Beach, retrace your steps up the stairs and make a left turn to continue on the main track.
+From Resolute Beach, retrace your steps up the stairs and turn left to continue on the main track.

 4. Aboriginal Occupation Site